oracle/docker-images/OracleSOASuite/samples/README.md

 4. Starting the Admin Server (AS) container.

   - **Ensure the Database is up first.**

-  - Start AS - First run will run RCU and create the SOA schemas, create the specified domain (SOA/OSB/BPM etc) and start the Admin Server
+  - First run will run RCU and create the SOA schemas and the specified domain (SOA/OSB/BPM etc) and then start the Admin Server

   - Subsequent runs wlll just start the already configured Admin Server

         docker-compose up -d soaas
         docker logs -f soaas

-5. Starting the Managed Server container
+5. Starting the Managed Server (MS) container

-   - **Ensure the Admin Server is up first.**
+   - **Ensure the Admin Server is up first**, then run:

         docker-compose up -d soams
         docker logs -f soams